Get Medieval

 Description official descriptions

-A game amazingly similar to Gauntlet, Get Medieval pits you against the forces of yet another mad overlord intent on world domination.
-You play as either an elf archer, a barbarian warrior, an female knight or a wizard in top-down action gameplay where you rid dungeons and castles from evil by mowing down hordes of enemies and collecting gold and diverse artifacts that pop in your way.
+You play as either an elf archer, a barbarian warrior, a female knight or a wizard in top-down action gameplay where you rid dungeons and castles from evil by mowing down hordes of enemies while collecting gold and diverse artefacts that pop in your way.

-Graphics are pre-rendered 2d sprites, and the game supports multiplayer gaming for up to four players at the same time either through Internet, LAN, or on the same PC!
+Graphics are pre-rendered 2D sprites.
+The game supports multiplayer, up to four players at the same time either through Internet, LAN, or on the same PC.

 Groups +